sriramlab/GENIE/README.md

 ```
 GENIE is able to fit single/multiple additive and GxE variance components.
 1) SNPs are partitioned with respect to the annotation file.
 2) By default, GENIE fits a single GxE variance component.
-To partition GxE component w.r.t the annotation file, please add "-eXannot" flag.
+To partition the GxE component w.r.t the annotation file, please add "-eXannot" flag.
-3) GENIE fits noise by environment (nxe) variance component (heterogeneous noise).
+3) GENIE fits noise by environment (NxE) variance component (heterogeneous noise).
 4) By default, GENIE adds environmental variables to covariates as fixed effects.
 ```

 ## Toy example
-To make sure that everything works well, sample files are provided in the example directory.
+Sample files are provided in the example directory to ensure that everything works well.
 Look at test.sh file and run it  :
 ```
 chmod +x test.sh
 ./test.sh